lejboua/ruby-calisthenics/README.md

 Ruby Calisthenics
 =================

+Comment added by lejboua, 2014-05-19, to test the permissions to change this submodule

 The goal of this multi-part assignment is to get you accustomed to basic Ruby coding and introduce you to RSpec, the unit testing tool we will be using heavily.